Claiming on Car Insurance: File a Total Loss Claim after Accident

-It is not a mandatory step but it will give you some idea on whether your insurance provider is offering actual value or not.
-You can refer to some websites, magazines, newspaper and see vehicle listing in your area.
+It is not a mandatory step but it will give you some idea of whether your insurance provider is offering actual value or not.
+You can refer to some websites, magazines, and newspapers and see vehicle listings in your area.

 6. Mail your documents at the earliest

-Total loss claim requires certain documentation.
-You need to sign an agreement on total payment amount of totaled vehicle.
-If you have unpaid loan on the vehicle, you need to sign a power of attorney that will transfer ownership of the vehicle to the insurance company once you pay off the loan.
+A total loss claim requires certain documentation.
+You need to sign an agreement on the total payment amount of the totaled vehicle.
+If you have an unpaid loan on the vehicle, you need to sign a power of attorney that will transfer ownership of the vehicle to the insurance company once you pay off the loan.

 More Related Queries:

-- 1 Claiming on Car Accident: Steps to File a Total Loss Claim
+- File a Total Loss Claim after Accident